RCR Framework Interpretations: Inquiry vs Investigation

 d) At the conclusion of every investigation that involves Agency funds, regardless of the finding and regardless of whether the Secretariat was aware of the allegation.

-The institution must report to the Secretariat on each investigation it conducts involving Agency funds, regardless of the finding (Framework, 4.4.c).
+The institution must report to the Secretariat on each investigation it conducts involving Agency funds, regardless of the finding (RCR Framework, Article 4.4.c).
 The institution has five months following the end of the inquiry to conduct an investigation and submit its report to the Secretariat.
 This timeline may be extended with appropriate justification provided to the Secretariat.

 Investigation reports should only be submitted to the Secretariat when the institutional process is complete, that is, following the close of the appeal period (if the respondent does not appeal) or following the completion of the respondent’s appeal of the institution’s findings.